roloum/store/README.md

 ## Functional
 - Update quantity in shopping cart
-- Store cart_id in cookie or local storage so you can revisit cart if browser's window is closed
+- Store cart_id in cookie or local storage so you can revisit cart if the page is reloaded or the browser's window is closed
 - There is no inventory.
 The user can add as many products as they want
 - Unavailable products should not be added to shopping carts
 - Rows for shopping carts that were created but are empty, can be expired(deleted)